girliemac/slack-httpstatuscats/README.md

-# HTTP Status Cats Bot for Slack
+# HTTP Status Cats Slash Command for Slack
 > :sparkles: *Updated September 2018*
 >
 > This is a revised version of my 2-year-old article.